vicgupta/docker-mysql/README.md

 docker-mysql
 ============

-Docker build for mysql 5.5
+A docker build for mysql 5.5 on Ubuntu

+To Build: <br>
+docker build -t vicgupta/mysql .

-Usage: <br>
+To Run: <br>
 docker run -d -p 3306:3306 vicgupta/mysql